sans-community/ai-guidelines/SANS_Critical_AI_Security_Guidelines_v1.1.md

 A secure enclave within a processor that protects sensitive computations and model data from external threats, even on compromised hosts.
 10. Drift Monitoring
 A process that continuously tracks model performance over time to detect behavioral or data drift, helping prevent unintentional degradation or compromise.
+11. Adversarial Testing
+Techniques in AI used to improve the robustness and security of models against malicious or unexpected inputs.